Free pass (NASCAR)

-The free pass, commonly referred to as the "lucky dog" or "beneficiary rule", is a rule in some motor racing leagues allowing the closest lapped driver to the front of the field to gain back a lap when a caution is called.
+The free pass, commonly referred to as the "lucky dog" and formerly the "beneficiary rule", is a rule in some motor racing leagues allowing the closest lapped driver to the front of the field to gain back a lap when a caution is called.
 The driver is called to move to the end of the longest line of the cars at the end of that caution period.
 This rule was instituted to prevent drivers from racing back to the start/finish line when a caution was called.

 The rule was first implemented by NASCAR in the 2003 seasons of its three national series, and in all NASCAR-sanctioned series by 2005.

 Background

 Before the rule was installed, drivers would "race back to the caution"; however, there was a gentlemen's agreement not to race, but to slow down and not pass, to allow slower cars to get their laps back.
 During the Sylvania 300 at New Hampshire International Speedway, Casey Mears came close to contacting the stalled car of Dale Jarrett while racing back to the line during a caution caused by Jarrett's crash.
 NASCAR chose to abandon the practice and stop racing immediately in the wake of the incident.
 The rule was created as a way of continuing the practice of yielding to the slower cars without sacrificing safety.